 Double Grave formed in late 2014 as the natural next step for three friends in Minneapolis.
 Theirs is a broad flavor of punk, tinged with pop and noise all while unafraid of a slow burning melody or sharp turn.
 Grounded in the honest and idol-free energy of basements across the country, there is a palpable determination and seriousness within the band, crafted over two relentless years of playing and recording.
-Their upcoming LP “New Year’s Daydream” brings it all to a head, as they explore isolation, identity, romance, truth, and friendship.
+Their first LP “New Year’s Daydream” brought it all to a head, as they explored isolation, identity, romance, truth, and friendship.

 The followup 7" "Empty Hands" (co-released with Forged Artifacts) saw the trio coalesce their sound into a polished noisy package, full of scuzz-infected songs that are simultaneously accessible and endlessly rewarding.